fieldtrip/website/tutorial/nirs_multichannel.md

 For the purpose of this tutorial, we assume that the data is stored in your current working directory.

 Note that the optodetemplates.xml file that was included here is a modified version of the default optodetemplates.xml file of Artinis.
 This modified optodetemplates.xml contains the layout of the optodes used in this particular experiment.
 If MATLAB cannot find the optodetemplates.xml on your path, it will pop up a graphical user interface dialogue asking you to locate the xml file.
-For information on how to choose the optimal template for your experiments, please see <https://www.artinis.com/blogpost-all/2017/6/27/how-do-i-choose-the-correct-fibers-and-template-for-my-oxymon>
+For information on how to choose the optimal template for your experiments, please see [this documentation](https://www.artinis.com/blogpost-all/2017/6/27/how-do-i-choose-the-correct-fibers-and-template-for-my-oxymon) on the Artinis website.

 You will see something like this in the command window: